Registered Charity No. 1117022

 Below are some ideas that have been useful for helping the growth of Christian unity.
 There is also a description of some aspects of our work.
 It sets out some of the structures that have proved useful.
 We hope also to reach out to any who do not necessarily wish to join in with these structures in a direct fashion but who wish to work for Jesus’ vision of unity.

-Churches should act together in all matters except those in which deep differences of conviction compel them to act separately
+Should not our Churches ask themselves … whether they should not act together in all matters except those in which deep differences of conviction compel them to act separately? - Lund Question

-There is no virtue in churches doing things together which they ought not to be doing anyway - Nottingham Principle
+There is no virtue in churches doing things together which they ought not to be doing anyway - Nottingham Challenge

 Churches should not do on their own what they can do with the community - Corby Principle